Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 int

-Controls how much of the log you want to see from the SDK.
+Controls the level of log details you see from the SDK.

 RSLogLevelNone